Mexico–Peru relations

 The nations of Mexico and Peru established diplomatic relations in 1823.
-Diplomatic relations were briefly cut in 1932 and reinstated again in 1933, however, diplomatic relations were cut again in November 2025.
+Diplomatic relations were briefly cut in 1932 and reinstated in 1933.
+Diplomatic relations were cut in November 2025, however, they were reinstated again in August 2026.

 Both nations are members of the Asia-Pacific Economic Cooperation, Community of Latin American and Caribbean States, Lima Group, Organization of Ibero-American States, Organization of American States, Pacific Alliance and the United Nations.

 History

 Historically, both nations were host to great indigenous cultures; the Aztecs and Mayas in Mexico and the Incas in Peru.
 During colonization, both nations were part of the Spanish Empire until the early 19th century.
 Mexico was part of Viceroyalty of New Spain while Peru was part of the Viceroyalty of Peru.
 Diplomatic relations between Mexico and Peru were established on 23 January 1823, two years after Peru gained its independence from Spain.
 In October 1892, Mexico opened its first consulate in Lima followed by the opening of an embassy on 14 June 1937.

 In 1932, a Peruvian newspaper published a letter by Peruvian politician Víctor Raúl Haya de la Torre where he talks about wanting to establish different styles of governing in Latin America.
 The letter was addressed to a colleague and states the plan in detail to another friend who he sent a letter (but never arrived) via a Mexican diplomatic pouch to Lima.
 This letter caused such an outrage in Peru that the government accused the Mexican government of 'meddling' in its internal affairs and severed diplomatic relations with Mexico.
 Diplomatic relations were once again restored in 1933 with the incoming of a new president in Peru.

 In 1960, President Adolfo López Mateos was the first highest ranking Mexican official to visit Peru, followed by President Luis Echeverría in 1974.
 It was not until the 1990s that Peruvian Presidents Alan Garcia and Alberto Fujimori paid official visits to Mexico.
 Since then, there have been a continuous flow of official visits by both nations to each other's countries, respectively.

 In 2012, both nations became founding founders of the Pacific Alliance (along with Colombia and Chile).
 In July 2016, Mexican President Enrique Peña Nieto attended the inauguration of President Pedro Pablo Kuczynski.
 In December 2018, Peruvian President Martín Vizcarra attended the inauguration of President Andrés Manuel López Obrador.